What does a UX Designer do?

 Here are some averages sorted by country and experience level to give you a better idea:

-Interested?
-Take these steps if you want to get started as a UX Designer.
+Take these steps if you want to get started as a UX Designer

 This structured online course offers live classes taught by experienced UX design professionals.
 In 12-weeks, the course is designed to take you through the fundamentals of UX design, teach you how to use the latest tools and then apply these skills to real-life case studies.
 You’ll finish the course with a personal portfolio to showcase your talent and an official Growth Tribe UX design certification.

-Feel free to book a personal career consultation here.
+Feel free to book a personal career consultation here with one of our learning advisors.
 This is the best way to get all your questions answered in just one call.

-If you’re still uncertain, try taking this short online quiz to see if UX design matches your interests and skills.
+If you’re still uncertain, try taking this short online test to see if UX design matches your interests and skills.

 Last but not least, share this article with people you care about.
 Who knows?
 You might end up starting a career in UX design together.